kstoreyf/Corrfunc/docs/source/smoothcorrfunc.rst

 Introduction
 ************

-Smoothcorrfunc is a generalized estimator of the two-point correlation function for cosmology. [short description]
+Smoothcorrfunc is a generalized estimator of the two-point correlation function (2pcf) for cosmology.
+The 2pcf is the most important statistic for the analysis of large-scale structure; it measures the strength of clustering (e.g. of galaxies) as a function of separation.
+Smoothcorrfunc replaces the standard binning in separation with a projection of galaxy pair counts onto any set of basis functions.
+The choice of basis functions can preserve more information for improved bias and variance properties, include other galaxy information, and be specific to the science use case.

 The source code is publicly available at https://github.com/kstoreyf/Corrfunc.
+The paper is forthcoming.

-This implementation is built on top of the Corrfunc_ package [cite].
+This implementation of the Smoothcorrfunc estimator is built on top of the Corrfunc_ package [cite].
 As such, all of the Corrfunc functionality is accessible through Smoothcorrfunc.
 Here we only document the new and updated functionality of Smoothcorrfunc; for full Corrfunc usage, see https://corrfunc.readthedocs.io.

 .. _Corrfunc: https://github.com/kstoreyf/Corrfunc